Ready for an amazing 2 days in Porto? This guide for one of the best cities in Northern Portugal has got you covered!

 4. Porto Cathedral

 The plaza outside the Porto Cathedral provides one of the best views in Porto.
-Entrance to the cathedral is free, allowing you to enjoy stunning views of the city from its terrace.
+There is no fee to enter the Cathedral.

 For an even more breathtaking experience, consider climbing the bell tower for roughly €6.